agustyawan-arif/agustyawan-arif/README.md

 _PT Indonesia Indicator Bintaro, South Tangerang_
 _Aug 2021 - Nov 2023_

-## Research and Publications

-- Water Production Prediction using Neural Networks and Particle Swarm Optimization.
-- Image Processing for Freshness Detection in Fish using CNN.

 Let's connect and explore the AI universe together! 🚀